CleverCloud/doc.clever-cloud.com/runtimes/nodejs/meteor.md

 ### Optional Meteor settings as environment variable

 Some application require a `settings.json` file to [store api keys and other various private and public Meteor variables](https://docs.meteor.com/api/core.html#Meteor-settings).
-You can declare a `METEOR_SETTINGS` environement variable and past the content of the json file as the value of this key.
+You can declare a `METEOR_SETTINGS` environment variable and past the content of the json file as the value of this key.

 ## Specify required Node.js version

 Since building with the latest version of Node.js might fail, you should specify in the `package.json` file of the application the version needed for your Meteor application ; as shown in [Deploying Node.js apps](https://www.clever-cloud.com/doc/nodejs/nodejs/#requirements) documentation.
-To find out witch version is required by your application type the following command `meteor node -v` inside root folder.
+To find out which version is required by your application type the following command `meteor node -v` inside root folder.

 Currently with Meteor *1.8.3* the Node.js version is *8.17.0* so you should add the following inside the `package.json` file.